sensu/sensu-go-workshop/lessons/operator/04/README.md

    sensuctl create -f rocketchat.yaml
    ```

-   This command will create the handler configuration contained in the YAML file by sending it to the [Sensu Handler API][sensu_handler_api_docs].
+   This command will create the handler configuration contained in the YAML file by sending it to the [Sensu Handler API][handler_api_docs].

 1. **Verify that the handler was successfully created.**